-Forex trading is a very lucrative business and is definitely not for the faint hearted, in fact some would say that only a very select few are capable of making any money at all from the financial markets.
-Unfortunately for the rest, they fall into the 90/90/90 club which means that 90% of traders, lose 90% of the capital, within 90 days but then again if trading was that easy then everyone would be doing it.
+Forex trading is a very lucrative business and is definitely not for the faint-hearted.
+In fact, some would say that only a very select few are capable of making any money at all from the trade forex markets.
+Unfortunately for the rest, they fall into the 90/90/90 club which means that 90% of traders, lose 90% of the capital, within 90 days.
+But then again if trading was that easy then everyone would be doing it.

-There are very few people who are able to fully commit and be available to actively trade the forex markets, so this guide will be for those who have a full time job.
-It is common for people who are in full time work to make their trades actually in work, lunch or at night.
-The issue with this kind of trading is that because the market is so fluid, being able to trade sporadically throughout the day means that there are plenty of missed and wasted opportunities.
+There are very few people who are able to fully commit and be available to actively trade the forex markets.
+So this guide will be for those who have a full-time job.
+It is common for people who are in full-time work to make their trades actually in work, lunch or at night.
+The issue with this kind of trading is that because the market is so fluid, being able to trade forex sporadically throughout the day means that there are plenty of missed and wasted opportunities.

 What kind of trader are you?